-A Pre-Masters is for international students who need to improve their English and develop research, academic writing and seminar skills ahead of a taught masters degree.
-Pre-Masters programmes in the UK are designed to prepare international students fully for studying at postgraduate level and deliver high quality students.
+A Pre-Masters is for international students who need to improve their English and develop research, academic writing and seminar skills ahead of a taught master's degree.
+Pre-Master programmes in the UK are designed to prepare international students fully for studying at the postgraduate level and deliver high-quality students.

 You will need to take a Pre-Masters if:

 A pre-masters course, often referred to as a 'pre-MSc' or 'Graduate Diploma', is a preparatory course designed for international students who have a bachelor’s degree but need additional academic and/or English language support to gain entry to a master's degree in the UK.